This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Birth Injury and Cerebral Palsy Cases in Wisconsin

-A diagnosis of cerebral palsy is not something any parent wants to hear, but your child can still have a great life, even living independently depending on the degree of disability.
-But if someone was responsible for brain damage that caused this condition and it could have been prevented, it’s time to seek justice.
+A diagnosis of cerebral palsy is not something any parent wants to hear.
+However, your child can still have a great life.
 Let a Wisconsin cerebral palsy guide you through the legal process to a win for your child.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.